EDGE-Lab-GU/EDGE_TOMST_processing/tutorial_import_TOMST.md

 2. Upload the raw data that you downloaded directly from the loggers to this folder [“Inputs/Raw_data/”](https://github.com/EDGE-Lab-GU/EDGE_TOMST_processing/tree/main/Inputs/Raw_data).
-    For best results, each plot should have a separate folder and the folder should be named after the plot name (see how the test data is organized).
+    For best results, each TOMST logger should have a separate folder and the folder should be named after the plot name (see how the test data is organized).

     ``` r
     # List all raw data files